DenisValeev/xgb2code/README.md

 ## Output code types
 * Sql Server functions: scalar and table-valued
 * Oracle function
-* C# code for ultra-lightweight compiled assembly
+* C# code for an ultra-lightweight compiled assembly

 ## Requirements
 * A dump of an xgboost model to convert